-When shopping for an outfit for a friend's or relative's wedding, the most important thing to remember is to never upstage the wedding couple.
+When shopping for an outfit for a friend's or relative's wedding, the most important thing to remember is never to upstage the wedding couple.
 In keeping the bride and groom in mind, that means not wearing white and avoiding the temptation to dress more formal than you believe the couple will be dressed.
 In addition to the wedding, the "no white" rule applies to additional wedding activities such as the engagement party, rehearsal dinner or wedding reception.
-Another way to ensure you do not upstage the wedding couple is to not dress in a fashion that calls excessive attention to yourself (e.g. a super short miniskirt or a sequined tie.)
+Another way to ensure you do not upstage the wedding couple is to not dress in a fashion that calls excessive attention to yourself (e.g., a super short miniskirt or a sequined tie.)

 What to Wear at a Wedding Depending on the Time of Day

 After ensuring your wedding outfit does not upstage the couple, try to dress appropriately for the time of day and the setting.
 A Sunday afternoon wedding generally means a coat and tie (perhaps with light-colored slacks) and flowing dresses.
 An evening wedding typically calls for a suit, or coat and tie with dark slacks.
 Unless the invitation specifically calls for it, never wear blue jeans, even if the invite says casual wear is appropriate.
 Casual attire, in this case, means your best casual, not your weekend-at-home casual.
 Discovering what to wear to a wedding is a simple task when you consider the details that vary depending on the time of day.

 The Rule of Thumb Depending on the Season